Duet3D/wiki-content/User_manual/Overview/Getting_started_Duet_3_MB6HC.md

 # Introduction

-Congratulations on your new Duet 3 MB6HC!
+Congratulations on your new Duet 3 Mainboard 6HC!
 This page will guide you through getting connected, updating firmware, setting up initial configuration.

 First, read the warnings!
 See [Warnings](/User_manual/Overview/Warnings), [Fire safety](/User_manual/Overview/Fire_safety) and [USB ground loops](/User_manual/Overview/USB_ground_loops) for precautions you must take.